ewibowo/aws-lab/docs/asa-fundamentals.rst

 From a lower security level to a high security level:

-* ACL is required for initiating traffic traverse from a lower security level to a higher security level.
+* ACL is required for initiating traffic to traverse from a lower security level to a higher security level.
 * No ACL is required for the return traffic from a higher security level to a lower security level.

 .. image:: ASA-security-level-low-to-high.png